Gambling and online casinos in Palau

 The Constitution and the Criminal Code, where there was no direct permission for gambling activities.

-Attempts to legalize casinos have been made several times:- in 2003 and 2012, projects to create resort casinos for tourists were discussed,
+Attempts to legalize casinos have been made several times:- in 2003 and 2012, projects to create resort casinos for tourists were discussed, but under pressure from the public and religious organizations, the government abandoned the idea.

-- as a possible source of revenue for the budget and a tool for digital integration with Asia.
+- Palau authorities began to consider online gambling and fintech licensing as a possible source of income for the budget and a tool for digital integration with Asia.

 Legislation and regulation